kkots/ggxrd_hitbox_overlay_2211/README.md

 - 2025 December 23: Version 7.18: Fixed a crash that was happening when the mod is present during an online non-observer match, caused by changes since version 7.17.
 It was caused by writing past the bounds of a projectile framebar's 'frames' heap buffer when reverting framebars to a previous state in correspondence with the game's rollback.
 - 2026 February 8: Version 7.19: Added "Quick Character Select" tab to the main mod UI window.
 - 2026 February 9: Version 7.20: Fixed "Quick Character Select" popup not appearing upon hotkey press if all mod's windows have been closed.
+- 2026 February 10: Version 7.21: Added a new mode for "Quick Character Select" that appears only when the hotkey/hotbutton is held and disappears when not held, and the selection is changed using the gamepad controls, and it captures gamepad input to hide it from the game, and stopping holding the hotkey/hotbutton confirms the character selection.
+This new mode is the default setting.
+It can be changed in Main Mod UI - Quick Character Select - 'Use Controller-Friendly Quick Char Select'.